jimshowalter/architecture-enforcer/README.md

 * Provide front-end code that displays a burndown chart based on the count of illegal references, and provide a way to integrate this into CI/CD pipelines.

+* Parse Class.forName calls in JSP pages and add those references automatically, instead of requiring manual bookkeeping in the reflection-references file.

+* Identify reflection references due to Spring, and add those references automatically.
+(Check if an open-source project exists that can do this analysis.)

+### TODOs That Might Not Be Good Ideas ###

+These range from ideas that might be good, but we're not sure have a use, so we're using YAGNI to defer implementation, to ideas that might be awful.

+* For teams that want things to be more prescriptive, add component keywords "simple", "api", and "impl", and provide a way to pair related apis and impls.

+* For teams that need to support multiple implementation layers, add a "private" component keyword, so implementations in layer N + 1 can't call implementations in layer N, even though N + 1 is higher.

+* For teams that want to use domains more for tagging/labeling than for grouping, allow components to belong to multiple domains.

 * Support regular expressions where currently individual packages or classes have to be specified.
 Important note: This will break how we roll up to the nearest enclosing package, plus more than one pattern might resolve to the same classes, which would need to be reported as an error; so this might be a bad idea.

-We welcome contributions of those and other improvements.

 ## Caveats ##